wieczorek1990/prayers/README.md

 # prayers
-Polish christian prayers app for iOS.
+Prayers app for iOS.

+Uses Markdown for data format.